Occupational Therapy Assistant

-Piedmont Tech’s program is offered at the college's state-of-the-art campus in Newberry.
+Piedmont Technical College’s OTA program is offered on the state-of-the-art campus in Newberry.

 Learn More: Visit Piedmont Technical College's Career Coach site for more in-depth career information related to this program.
 For national career information, visit the U.S. Bureau of Labor Statistics.